gordykeene/raspberry-pi-node-red-nixie/README.md

 ### Nixie Display

 Each Cathode Creations [IN-8-2 Nixie Raspberry Pi board][nixie-board] display controls six single-digit nixie tubes.
-Unlike many simular looking products, this is not a clock, although it could certainly be used as one.
+Unlike many similar looking products, this is not a clock, although it could certainly be used as one.
 Instead, it is a true arbitrary numeric display.
 Additionally, each tube can be individually illuminated.
-The $55 kit includes the PCB and the seperate components.
+The $55 kit includes the PCB and the separate components.
 Additionally, users will have to buy they own tubes (I found some on ebay delivered for about $10 each) and a 12v 2A power supply.

 ### Raspberry Pi

 A [Raspberry Pi][raspberrypi] is also required.
-I have used both an origional Raspberry Pi Model B and a Raspberry Pi 2 Model B. Because of the simple hardware requirement, I anticipate that many other models will work as well, as long as they at least offer the original 26 GPIO pins.
+I have used both an original Raspberry Pi Model B and a Raspberry Pi 2 Model B. Because of the simple hardware requirement, I anticipate that many other models will work as well, as long as they at least offer the original 26 GPIO pins.

 Additionally, all the normal Raspberry Pi accessories (SD card, 5Vdc supply) will be needed.
 I strongly encourage the use of a case, since the Nixie PC board will have high voltages present.

 # Software Setup

 The ultimate goal of the following is to end up with a [Raspberry Pi][raspberrypi] running [Node-RED][nodered].
 The following outlines the process I used to setup the software for my display.
 There are many ways to accomplish this, and many users may have a Raspberry Pi already setup and ready to go.
-For those who might not, or want a quick start guide, this shoudl get you there.
+For those who might not, or want a quick start guide, this should get you there.

 ### Setup Raspbian Jessie Lite